Why Adalo Works for Building MYOB-Connected Apps

 Modern REST APIs have transformed how data integration works.
 As MYOB highlights, "The API makes it easier and faster for you to build and test secure applications that take advantage of the latest authorisation standard, OAuth 2.0".
 These APIs simplify development for both web and mobile platforms.

-The financial benefits are hard to ignore.
-While traditional custom development can cost tens of thousands of dollars, Adalo apps can start at just $45 per month.
-Companies using app builder platforms have reported cutting development costs by nearly half and reducing build time by up to 90% compared to custom coding.
-Adalo's robust infrastructure supports over 20 million daily requests while maintaining 99% uptime.
+The financial benefits are substantial.
+While traditional custom development can cost tens of thousands of dollars, Adalo apps start at just $36 per month with no usage-based charges—what you see is what you pay.
+Companies using app builder platforms have reported reducing development costs by up to 65% and build time by up to 90% compared to custom coding.
+With over 3 million apps created on the platform, Adalo's infrastructure has been battle-tested at scale.

 Another advantage?
 You build once and deploy everywhere.
-Updates made in Adalo are automatically applied across web, iOS, and Android platforms - no need for separate builds.
+Updates made in Adalo are automatically applied across web, iOS, and Android platforms—no need for separate builds.
 Start small by displaying invoices or customer data, and expand as your business grows by adding more MYOB data scopes, such as inventory or payroll.
 The granular scope system ensures your app only accesses the data it needs, keeping it secure and efficient.
-Plus, Adalo allows you to deploy your app as a Progressive Web App (PWA) or natively to the iOS and Android app stores - all from a single build.
-This streamlined approach delivers scalable, practical solutions for your business.

 How can I integrate MYOB data with an Adalo app?

-How do I keep MYOB data secure and up-to-date when building an app?
+How do I keep MYOB data secure in my Adalo app?